Timotej Kudlička

-Timotej Kudlička (born 19 August 2003) is a Slovak professional footballer who currently plays for Spartak Trnava, on loan from Dynamo Malženice, as a forward or an attacking midfielder.
-He can also be deployed as a winger.
+Timotej Kudlička (born 19 August 2003) is a Slovak professional footballer who currently plays for Spartak Trnava as a forward or a winger.

+Early life

+Kudlička was born on 19 August 2003 in Močenok.
+He began his career at local club FC Močenok.

 Club career

 Kudlička is a product of the FC Spartak Trnava youth academy.
 While at Spartak, he would not make a professional appearance.
 Kudlička featured on the bench in a 0–0 draw against Slovan Bratislava in 2019.

 Žilina B

 After leaving the youth academy of Spartak Trnava, Kudlička joined MŠK Žilina B in the 2.
 Liga.
 He played his first professional game against Považská Bystrica in a 3–2 loss on 12 August 2022.
 On 12 June 2024 it was announced that he would be leaving Žilina B. During this period, Kudlička was unable to establish himself enough to get a chance in the first team of MŠK Žilina.
 At his time in Žilina B, he played a total of 38 competitive matches for the reserve team and scored 3 goals and 4 assists in the span of 2 seasons.